Frequently Asked Questions about Mattresses

 Answer: The transition from a crib to a bed is a big step for children.
 Due to the danger of injury from a crib, it is encouraged to switch to an adult size bed as soon as a child begins to climb out of the crib, or once a child reaches 35 inches in height.
 Most children move from crib to bed between the ages of two and three years old.

-HINT: Children spend a great deal of their growing years in bed.
+Tip: Children spend a great deal of their growing years in bed.
 Providing them with a mattress set that offers adequate comfort and support for active, developing bodies is important, and usually cannot be found in hand-me-down or used sleep products.
 While many parents still purchase twin size sleep sets, recent industry statistics show a rise in the number of parents opting for full size or "double" beds for children.
 Space permitting, the larger size bed allows greater freedom of movement while sleeping and can provide more comfort for both parent and child during quiet talks and bedtime stories.